canvasxyz/canvas/packages/cli/README.md

 - `POST /app/some-app-name/sessions` - same as session application in the Core API.
 - `GET /app/some-app-name/some/route/path` - same as fetching routes in the Core API.
 Either returns a `text/event-stream` or a `application/json` array, depending on the requested `Accpet` header.

-(c) 2022 Canvas Technology Corporation
+MIT (c) 2023 Canvas Technology Corporation